Financial Lines Insurance

 • Communication & Negotiation: Both recruitment consultant and insurance broker need to have great communication and negotiation skill.
 A competent recruitment consultant will work hard to secure the very best job offer and employment terms for all parties, while a skilled broker negotiates insurance conditions ensuring they get the best insurance deal for a fair price.

 • Proficiency in Tech: With technology advances across all industries, technological proficiency is vital in many roles.
 A recruitment consultant that leverages tech for seamless communication and service aligns with an insurance broker looking to streamline insurance processes using technology.
-Though there is no substitute in either profession for verbal communication.
+However there is no substitute in either profession for verbal communication.

 • Make it Personal: Today, people expect a personalised service.
 Everyone has a unique set of needs and wants that must form part of any service provision.
 A recruitment consultant must tailor job searches according to skills, interest and experience, mirroring an insurance broker's custom-tailored coverage to meet your specific needs and risk profile.
 Each assignment is different and needs to be treated so.